reubenmiller/go-c8y/docs/usage/installation.md

 # Installation

-The c8y application is packaged as a single binary.
+The c8y application is packaged as a single binary, which support the following Operating Systems.

 * Windows 7+
 * MacOS
 * *nix

-In addition to
+In addition to the single binary, there is also a Powershell Module called `PSc8y`.

 ## Bash